rgylan/atm-eureka-service/README.md

 # atm-eureka-service
-This is to simulate ATM service.
+This is a sample service to simulate ATM.